How to get around Koh Samui, Thailand

 How do I use the inDrive app?

-On opening the app a blue pin will mark your current location (you can edit your pick-up location if you wish by pressing on your screen and dragging the pin to a new location.
+On opening the app a blue pin will mark your current location.
+You can edit your pick-up location by pressing on your screen and dragging the pin to a new location.

 You then need to select where you would like to go.
 At the bottom of the screen, there is a magnifying glass with the word ‘To’ next to it.
 Tap this and you can either type in the location for example ‘Fisherman’s Village Night Market’ or you can choose on the map – as before you just need to drag the blue marker until you find your desired destination.